By Bob Witte, KØNR

 Repeater operation is a little bit different than other forms of amateur radio communication.
 Usually the signals are strong and clear so some of the practices used on the other bands are not necessary on VHF FM.

 CHECKING INTO THE REPEATER: If you are out mobile (or just hanging around the ham shack) and want to talk to someone, flip to the repeater frequency and see if anyone is around.
 It’s not necessary to give a long call on VHF FM.
 Most stations indicate their availability for a call by transmitting and saying “KØABC monitoring”.
 Sometimes the term “monitoring” is interpreted as “I am here if anyone wants to talk to me” as opposed to “calling any station.”
 You might try saying “This is KØABC, anyone around?”
-If you have a specific request, such as traffic or weather information, say so.
+If you have a specific request, such as a signal report, traffic or weather information, say so.
 Someone will be much more likely to jump in on a specific request for help.

 IDENTIFICATION: FCC regulations require an amateur operator to identify at the end of a series of transmissions and at least every ten minutes during a series of transmissions.
 It is considered good practice to identify your station when you first come on the air (even though the FCC doesn’t require it).
 This lets other stations know who you are right from the start.

 BREAKING: Breaking in on a conversation is just that, interrupting someone else when they are talking.
 A repeater is a shared resource, so we should expect that other people may have a need to use the machine while we are on the air.
 No one has exclusive rights to the frequency and repeater.